mannalext/Fantasy_Stat_Tracking/README.md

 This project is currently under active development.

+UPDATE AS OF SEPTEMBER 2017:
+The next step for this project is to make a new branch and restart development.
+It’s way too messy to be built upon.
+It needs a total refactor.

 TODO:
 - League-Wide stat tracking
 - included in league-wide, but deserves a callout: matchup tracking